 Private Company Partners are required to provide us with monthly (unaudited) financial statements and annual audited financial statements so we can monitor their financial position.
-We analyse: (i) the monthly and audited annual financial information we receive and focus on key performance indicators ("KPIs") for each Private Company Partner, and (ii) we monitor the broader industries in which the Private Company Partners operate in to identify industry wide trends.
-This allows us to identify any variances, which we follow up on through discussions with management of each Private Company Partner.
+We analyse: (i) the monthly and audited annual financial information we receive and focus on key performance indicators ("KPIs") for each Private Company Partner, and (ii) we monitor the broader industries in which the Private Company Partners operate to identify industry wide trends.
+This allows us to identify any variances, which we follow up on through discussions with management of each Private Company Partners.
 We also engage in regular general discussions with management to ensure Alaris is well aware of current business conditions.
-This provides us with the opportunity to assist a Private Company Partner or address any issues that may arise.
+This provides us with the opportunity to assist a Private Company Partner or address any issues that may arise as well as to have the visibility we need to provide meaningful guidance to our stakeholders.